Supramolecular polymer: Self-healing

-One of the fascinating properties of supramolecular polymers is its ability to self-heal upon fracture occur.
-A supramolecular rubber based on vitrimers, introduced by Ludwik Leibler, can self-heal simply by pressing the two broken edges of the material together.
-In this case, fractures occur when hydrogen bonds between monomers in the material are broken; bringing the edges of the fracture together allows the hydrogen bonds to re-form, sealing up the gap.
-Impressively, the dynamic behavior of the hydrogen bonds does not compromise the properties of the material.
-High mechanical strength of a material and self-healing ability is generally mutually exclusive.
+Supramolecular polymers may be relevant to self-healing materials.
+A supramolecular rubber based on vitrimers can self-heal simply by pressing the two broken edges of the material together.
+High mechanical strength of a material and self-healing ability are generally mutually exclusive.
 Thus, a glassy material that can self-heal at room temperature remained a challenge until recently.
-In an elegant design, Takuzo Aida introduced an innovative polymer glass composed of a supramolecularly polymerized oligomeric ether thiourea, which is mechanically robust (e= 1.4 GPa) but can self-heal, even at room temperature, just by a compression at the fractured surfaces.
+A supramolecularly polymer based on ether-thiourea is mechanically robust (e= 1.4 GPa) but can self-heal at room temperature by a compression at the fractured surfaces.
 The invention of self-healable polymer glass updated the preconception that only soft rubbery materials can heal.

-Another strategy uses a bivalent poly(isobutylene)s (PIBs) with barbituric acid functionalized at head and tail.
+Another strategy uses a bivalent poly(isobutylene)s (PIBs) functionalized with barbituric acid at head and tail.
 Multiple hydrogen bonding existed between the carbonyl group and amide group of barbituric acid enable it to form a supramolecular network.
 In this case, the snipped small PIBs-based disks can recover itself from mechanical damage after several-hour contact at room temperature.

-Covalent polymers containing coordination complexes also have studied for making self-healing materials.
-Taking advantage of coordination interactions between catechol and ferric ions, researchers developed pH-controlled self-healing supramolecular polymers.
+Interactions between catechol and ferric ions exhibit pH-controlled self-healing supramolecular polymers.
 The formation of mono-, bis- and triscatehchol-Fe3+ complexes can be manipulated by pH, of which the bis- and triscatehchol-Fe3+ complexes show elastic moduli as well as self-healing capacity.
 For example, the triscatehchol-Fe3+ can restore its cohesiveness and shape after being torn.
 Chain-folding polyimide and pyrenyl-end-capped chains give rise to supramolecular networks.

 Optoelectronic

-To achieve the light-to-charge conversion is the prerequisite step in artificial photosynthesis systems.
-By incorporating electron donors and electron acceptors into the supramolecular polymers, a number of artificial systems, including photosynthesis system, can be constructed.
-Owing to the existence of more than one interactions (π-π interaction, hydrogen bonding interaction and the like), electron donor and electron acceptor can be held together in a proper proximity to afford long-lived charge separated states.
-Then a light-to-charge conversion system with faster photoinduced electron transfer and higher electron-transfer efficiency can be achieved in these artificial polymers.
+By incorporating electron donors and electron acceptors into the supramolecular polymers, features of artificial photosynthesis can be replicated.